 So what happens with smaller animals?

-Dr Spiro gave an anecdotal account of a post mortem he performed on a highly venomous python.
+Dr Spiro gave an anecdotal account of a post mortem he performed on a highly venomous viper.
 It was fascinating to discover that heat receptors in a deceased snake are still able to function after death meaning there is a chance of being bitten.
 The post mortem on these animals consists of taking hold of one end of the organs and peeling them away from the body cavity.

 The organs are then laid out in a single line.
 Most snakes have only one functioning lung and a long digestive tract.
 Did you also know their scrotum is internal as being cold blooded there is no need for them to keep the sperm cold?
 He also discussed how very small animals such as spiders and tiny fish are set into a slide and examined under the microscope.